 Advocate with government to promote provision of sites for temporary displacement with the provision of adequate, safe and gender-responsive services and facilities.

-Fundraise or target the response to the most vulnerable when resources are a limiting factor. space within shelters for women to change sanitary pads.
-Disposal of sanitary pads are done through incinerators in Rakhine daily and government garbage collection in Kachin once a week.
+Fundraise or target the response to the most vulnerable when resources are a limiting factor.

+Enhance the participation of men in WASH activities and GBV related sensitization.